4-dimensional symplectic contractions: Rational curves and differential forms

 \subsection{The set-up}

 Let $\pi: X \ra Y$ be a local symplectic contraction of a 4-fold.
 We assume that we are in the situation of \ref{purely-divisorial}.
 In particular, the exceptional locus of $\pi$ is a divisor $D$.
-This divisor, as well as its image surface, $S:=\pi (D) \subset Y$, can be reducible.
+This divisor, as well as its image surface $S:=\pi (D) \subset Y$, can be reducible.
 As above $0 \in S \subset Y$ denotes the unique point over which $\pi$ can have a two dimensional fiber.

-Our starting point is the paper of Wierzba \cite{Wierzba} (as well as the appendix of \cite{SolaCondeWisniewski}) to which we will refer.
-In particular the theorem 1.3 of \cite{Wierzba} says that the general non trivial fiber of $\pi$ is a configuration of $\pu$ with dual graph a Dynkin diagram.
+Our starting point is the paper of Wierzba \cite{Wierzba} (as well as the appendix of \cite{SolaCondeWisniewski}) to which we will often refer.
+In particular Theorem 1.3 of \cite{Wierzba} says that a general fiber of $\pi$ over any component of $S$ is a configuration of $\pu$'s with dual graph being a Dynkin diagram.
 The components of these fibers are called essential curves in the previous section.

 Choose an irreducible component of $S$, call it $S'$.
 Take an irreducible curve $C\iso\bP^1$ in a (general) fiber over a point in $S'\setminus\{0\}$ and let $D'$ be the irreducible component of $D$ which contains $C$; note that $\pi(D') = S'$ and $S'$ may be (and usually is) non-normal.
 Let $\cV' \subset Chow(X/Y)$ be an irreducible component of the Chow scheme of $X$ containing $C$.
 By $\cV$ we denote its normalization and $p: \cU \ra \cV$ is the normalized pullback of the universal family over $\cV'$.
 Finally, let $q : \cU \ra D' \subset X$ be the evaluation map, see e.g.~\cite[I.3]{Kollar} for the construction.
 The contraction $\pi$ determines a morphism $\tilde\pi: \cV \ra S'$, which is surjective because $C$ was chosen in a general fiber over $S'$.
 We let $\mu :\cV \ra \widetilde S' \ra S'$ be its Stein factorization.
 In particular $\widetilde S'$ is normal and $\nu:\widetilde S' \ra S'$ is a finite morphism, \`etale outside $\nu^{-1}(0)$, whose fibers are related to the orbits of the action of the group of automorphism of the Dynkin diagram, \cite[1.3]{Wierzba}.
 We will assume that $\mu$ is not an isomorphism which is equivalent to say that $D'$ has a 2-dimensional fiber over $0$.
 Also, since we are interested in understanding the local description of the contraction in analytic category we will assume that $S'$ is analytically irreducible at $0$ or that $\nu^{-1}(0)$ consists of single point.
 The exceptional locus of $\mu$ is $\mu^{-1}(\nu^{-1}(0)) = \bigcup_i V_i$ where $V_i\subset\cV$ are irreducible curves. \begin{eq} \xymatrix{ \cU \ar[d]_{p} \ar[rr]^(.40){q}& &D' \ar[d]_{\pi} \subset X \\ \cV \ar[r]^(.40)\mu &\widetilde S' \ar[r]^(.40)\nu&S' \subset Y} \end{eq}